RadiologyInfo - The radiology information resource for patients

 Standard options include:

-• Partial colectomy (also called partial bowel resection)—The tumor and normal tissue on either side of the diseased area in the colon are removed.
-The surgeon then reconnects the healthy colon.
-Sometimes the physician may have to create a temporary colostomy, or an opening for solid waste from the bowel to a special bag a patient wears outside the body, until the healthy tissue has healed.
-At times, the colostomy is permanent.
+• Partial colectomy (partial bowel resection)—The surgeon removes the tumor and normal tissue on either side of the diseased area in the colon and reconnects the healthy colon.
+Sometimes the surgeon may have to create a temporary colostomy until the healthy tissue has healed.
+The colostomy creates an opening for solid waste from the bowel.
+The patient wears a special bag outside the body which collects the waste for disposal.
+At times, the colostomy may be permanent.

-• Laparoscopic surgery or keyhole surgery—Small tube-like instruments and an extremely small camera are inserted into the abdomen through incisions made in the abdominal wall.
-The surgeon sees what the camera sees on a television-type screen and can cut out a large section of the bowel and adjacent tissue, called the mesentery.
+• Laparoscopic surgery or “keyhole” surgery—The surgeon inserts small, tube-like instruments and a camera into the abdomen through incisions in the abdominal wall.
+The surgeon sees what the camera sees on a video monitor.
+They may remove a large section of the bowel and adjacent tissue, called the mesentery.

-• Chemotherapy—Drugs are given intravenously or orally to kill cancer cells.
-Chemotherapy is often given to decrease the chance of the tumor returning elsewhere in the body.
-Like radiation therapy, chemotherapy can ease disease symptoms and increase length of survival for patients with tumors that have spread.
+• Chemotherapy — Drugs are given through an IV or by mouth to kill cancer cells.
+Low doses of chemotherapy are often given at the same time as radiation therapy in order to help the radiation work better.
+Some patients may need higher doses of one or more chemotherapy drugs either before or after surgery to decrease the chance of the tumor returning elsewhere in the body.
+Like radiation therapy, chemotherapy can also ease disease symptoms and increase length of survival for patients with metastatic or incurable tumors.
 It is usually given over time and alternated with periods of no treatment.
-This alleviates potential side effects, such as abnormal blood-cell counts, fatigue, diarrhea, mouth sores, and a compromised immune system.
+This helps ease potential side effects, such as abnormal blood-cell counts, fatigue, diarrhea, mouth sores, and a compromised or weakened immune system.

 How can I choose from among the options?

-If you are to undergo radiation therapy, a radiation oncologist will determine how much radiation is needed, to which areas of the body it should be delivered, and how many doses of radiation will be necessary.
+If you are to undergo radiation therapy, a radiation oncologist will determine how much radiation is needed and where.
+They will also determine how many treatments will be necessary.

 If I choose surgery, will radiation treatment still be required?

-Radiation may be used to shrink a tumor before surgical removal or destroy any remaining cancer cells after removal.
+Your doctor may use radiation to shrink a tumor before surgery or destroy any remaining cancer cells afterward.

 How effective is modern radiation treatment of colorectal cancer?

-Surgery remains the most effective treatment for colorectal cancer.
-Radiation therapy is most effective as additional or adjuvant therapy either before or after surgery.
+Surgery is the most effective way to treat colorectal cancer.
+Radiation therapy is most effective as an additional or adjuvant therapy either before or after surgery.
 It reduces the chance of cancer spread or recurrence.

 What happens during radiation therapy?

-Radiation is a special kind of energy carried by waves or a stream of particles.
-When radiation is used at high doses—much higher than the amount used to obtain x-ray images—it can destroy abnormal cells that cause cancer.
+Radiation therapy uses high energy x-rays (photons) or a stream of particles.
+At high doses—much higher than x-ray exams use—it can destroy abnormal cells that cause cancer.
 It does this by damaging the cell's DNA, which eventually causes the cell to die.

-Because of the importance of treating the cancer but sparing healthy tissue, you will visit the medical center a few times before actual therapy for treatment planning and simulation.
-Correct patient positions for radiation exposure are determined for accurate, effective therapeutic results.
-Your skin may be marked with permanent ink.
-Custom-made lead shields may be constructed to protect your healthy organs from the radiation, or the radiation fields may be shaped for your situation with special blocks inside the radiation machine.
+Because of the importance of treating the cancer but sparing healthy tissue, you will visit the medical center before actual therapy for treatment planning and simulation.
+The best patient positions for radiation exposure are determined for accurate, effective therapeutic results.
+The doctor may mark your skin with permanent ink.
+They may create customized lead shields to protect healthy organs or shape the radiation fields for your situation using special blocks inside the radiation machine.
+CT or MRI scans may help better visualize the tumor and the sensitive normal tissues and aid in treatment planning.

 What are possible side effects of radiation therapy?

-Complications of radiation therapy may include diarrhea or frequent bowel movements, fatigue, appetite loss, and redness of the skin where external x-rays enter the body.
-Generally, side effects stop gradually once treatment is discontinued, but often bowel function remains altered from what it was before the disease started.
+Diarrhea, frequent bowel movements, or appetite loss is likely to occur at some point during the course of treatment.
+Generally, side effects stop gradually once treatment ceases, but bowel function may remain different from what it was before the disease started.

 What kind of treatment follow-up should I expect?